-- 13.1 Suspensions may be used for serious breaches of the school behaviour for learning policy or persistent negative behaviours that have not improved following the use of internal suspension. - 13.2 The following types of behaviours are examples of those that may result in a suspension being incurred (this is not an exhaustive list): - Behaviour that persistently disrupts the learning of others - Persistent bullying - Being under the influence of drugs or alcohol - Deliberate damage or vandalism to school or the personal property of others - Physical assault - Refusal to comply - Sexual violence - Sexual harassment - Smoking, including being found in possession of smoking paraphernalia - Swearing at/directed to a member of staff - Theft - 13.3 Where a suspension is issued, a student will not be allowed on the College site for the duration of the sanction.
+- 13.1 Suspensions may be used for serious breaches of the school behaviour for learning policy or persistent negative behaviours that have not improved following the use of internal suspension. - 13.2 The following types of behaviours are examples of those that may result in a suspension being incurred (this is not an exhaustive list): - Behaviour that persistently disrupts the learning of others - Persistent bullying - Being under the influence of drugs or alcohol - Deliberate damage or vandalism to school or the personal property of others - Physical assault - Refusal to comply - Sexual violence - Sexual harassment - Smoking, including being found in possession of smoking paraphernalia - Swearing at/directed to a member of staff - Theft - 13.3 Where a suspension is issued, a student will not be allowed on the School site for the duration of the sanction.
 Suitable learning activities will be set and marked for the student during this time.
-Should the suspension last for more than five days, alternative arrangements for the education of the student will be arranged. - 13.4 Where a student is issued with a suspension, both the student and their parents or carers will be expected to attend a reintegration interview with a College leader and a member of the Student Support Team. - 13.5 The College has the right to direct a student to an alternative provision for the purposes of improving behaviour.
+Should the suspension last for more than five days, alternative arrangements for the education of the student will be arranged. - 13.4 A penalty notice may be issued where parents allow their child to be present in a public place during school hours without reasonable justification during the first 5 days of a fixed period suspension. - 13.5 Where a student is issued with a suspension, both the student and their parents or carers will be expected to attend a reintegration interview with a School leader and a member of the Student Support Team. - 13.6 The School has the right to direct a student to an alternative provision for the purposes of improving behaviour.